Average Reading Time: 2 minutes and 37 seconds

 In nature, certain fibers predominate in different seasons to deliver specific and timely health benefits.
 This winter, make sure you board the right fiber train to boost digestive function and support immunity.

 Then there is insoluble fiber, which does not break down in water, such as vegetable cellulose – think spring and summer!
+Green veggies are cooling and provide roughage to take toxins and heat out of the body in the spring and summer, when it is needed the most.

 Both soluble and insoluble fiber are not digestible by the body, meaning they do not break down during their passage through the digestive tract.